Access to Medical Records

 If a provider, as defined in Section 20-7b of the General Statutes reasonably determines that the information is detrimental to the physical or mental health of the patient, or is likely to cause the patient to harm himself or another, he may withhold the information from the patient.
 The information may be supplied to an appropriate third party or to another provider who may release the information to the patient.
 If disclosure of information is refused by a provider under this subsection, any person aggrieved thereby may, within thirty days of such refusal, petition the superior court for the judicial district in which he resides for an order requiring the provider to disclose the information.
 Such a proceeding shall be privileged with respect to assignment for trial.
 The court, after hearing and an in camera review of the information in question, shall issue the order requested unless it determines that such disclosure would be detrimental to the physical or mental health of the person or is likely to cause the person to harm himself or another.

-Please select this link for the statutes and regulations that govern access to medical records.
+Here is a link for the statutes and regulations that govern access to medical records.